-In the February 2008 Harvard Business Review, Noam Wasserman goes a long way toward explaining folks like Edison and the thousands of other bright innovators who conceive brilliant products, bring them to market, and then under-manage or mismanage their companies to the point where investors insert new leadership, or the leader hangs on by the skin of his teeth to the great detriment of the firm.
+In the February 2008 Harvard Business Review, Noam Wasserman goes a long way toward explaining folks like Edison and the thousands of other bright innovators who conceive brilliant products, bring them to market, and then mismanage their companies and lose their jobs, or mismanage their companies and destroy value.

 “Four out of five entrepreneurs,” Wasserman says, “are forced to step down from the CEO’s post.
 Most are shocked when investors insist that they relinquish control, and they’re pushed out of office in ways they don’t like and well before they want to abdicate.
 The change in leadership can be particularly damaging when employees loyal to the founder oppose it.
 In fact, the manner in which founders tackle their first leadership transition often makes or breaks young enterprises.”

-But, Wasserman says, when founders are honest about their reasons for founding the business, the chances of “happily ever after” are significantly improved.
-Here are 4 take-ways from this excellent article:
+Wasserman explains, however, that when founders are honest about their reasons for starting the business, the chances of “happily ever after” are significantly improved.
+Here are four take-ways from this excellent article:

 2. Many founders believe that if they’ve successfully led the development of the organization’s first new offering, that represents ample proof of their management prowess.
 But, the shipping of the first products marks the end of an era.
 The founder then has to shift gears to build a company capable of marketing and selling large volumes of the product and providing customers with after-sales service.
 The venture’s finances become infinitely more complex.
 The organization needs to be structured.
 The dramatic broadening of the skills that the CEO needs at this stage stretches most founders’ abilities beyond their limits.